11 Simple Ways to Prevent the Post-Holiday Blues

 Take a vitamin D supplement

-Vitamin D plays a role in regulating mood, maintaining optimum blood sugar levels and boosting our immune systems, but if you live in a place where sun is limited in the winter, a supplement may help.
+Vitamin D plays a role in regulating mood, maintaining optimum blood sugar levels, and boosting our immune systems, but if you live in a place where the sun is limited in the winter, a supplement may help.
 A study in Psychopharmacology found that when adults with the winter blues were given 400-800 international units of vitamin D3 a day, their mood improved substantially.

 Try a meditation practice